Chemical Product Identification & Regulatory Data

 What is the physical form of Diethanolamine?

-Diethanolamine is a low melting solid appearing as not specified with white color.
+Diethanolamine is a solid appearing as low melting solid, white with white color.
 It has ammonia-like odor.

 What is the solubility of Diethanolamine?